 Spells or Spell-Like Abilities: Arcane caster level 5th.
 Special: The character must have been killed, then returned to life.

-The blood magus's class skills (and the key ability for each skill) are Bluff (Cha), Concentration (Con), Craft (Int), Heal (Wis), and Spellcraft (Int).
+Class Skills The blood magus's class skills (and the key ability for each skill) are Bluff (Cha), Concentration (Con), Craft (Int), Heal (Wis), and Spellcraft (Int).
+Skill Points at Each Level: 2 + Int modifier.